 You’ll see me reference sealants in my list below, this is their purpose and why the sequence that you add your products to your hair is very important.

 L.C.O Method for Moisturizing Natural Hair

-The popular sequence of adding products to natural hair to keep it from drying out is the L.O.C method which is applying a liquid based moisturizer to your hair, then an oil then a cream based moisturizer to seal it all in.
+The popular sequence of adding products to natural hair to keep it from drying out is the L.O.C method which is applying a liquid-based moisturizer to your hair, then oil then a cream-based moisturizer to seal it all in.

 I’ve personally found that adding my cream then my oil works better for me so I’ve flipped it to the L.C.O method and it’s been working fine all these years.

 Try them both out for a month at a time and see which works best for your hair type.
 Let’s get into some moisturizers.